ACTEA-Erasmus/m2c3-plc/Ad03/Subchapter04.md

 ![](../Ad03/Images/Logo_Siemens_TIA_Portal.jpg)
 _____________________________________
 # Hardware
 Double click in the **Project view** on "Add new device" and select the S7-1200 CPU if you want to add a PLC to your project.
+Don't forget to check the order number on your PLC because it could be different then showed on the picture below.

 ![Select CPU](../Ad03/Images/TIA_select_CPU.jpg)